Why do we teach Geography?

 As a Foundation subject, Geography is part of a broad and balanced curriculum where the time allocation for teaching will be accordance to coverage across the school year.

 Geography and the EYFS

 We endeavour to give all of our learners a well-planned and well-organised environment that gives children rich, stimulating experiences.
-The Early Years Foundation Stage of learning begins when the child is two and extends until the end of Year Reception.
+The Early Years Foundation Stage of learning begins when the child is three at Wrenbury and extends until the end of the Reception year.